nortal/araneaframework/lib/Readme.txt

-The following libraries are included in the Aranea Framework distribution because they are required for building the framework or running the examples.
+The following libraries are included in the Aranea Framework distribution because they are required for building/testing/running the framework or running the examples.
 Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.

 buildtime/ - libraries that are only required at build-time optional/ - libraries that are needed at runtime only for certain functionality